 The Complex Director, Residence Hall Director, and Resident Assistants in your residence hall have been chosen for their ability to facilitate learning and growth.
 Their primary duties are to encourage and stimulate meaningful activity; to assist residents in working out the problems that occur in group living; to provide information about campus services, activities, and residence hall and university procedures; to perform certain managerial tasks such as check-in, check-out, and property inventory; and to serve as an interested person when someone wishes to discuss matters of personal concern.
 The Complex Director and Residence Hall Director supervise the Resident Assistants and oversee the activities within the residence hall.
-This staff member is present to assist you with your needs in the residence hall.
+All our live-in staff members are present to assist you with your overall residential experience.